dotnet/arcade/Documentation/OneLocBuild.md

 1. Add the OneLocBuild task to the pipeline YAML of the release branch
-2. Open a [repo modification ticket](https://ceapex.visualstudio.com/CEINTL/_workitems/create/Loc%20Request) with the loc team at least two weeks before the release and tell them to re-target your repository to the release branch.
+2. Open a [repo modification ticket](https://ceapex.visualstudio.com/CEINTL/_workitems/create/Loc%20Request) with the loc team at least two weeks before the release and request that they re-target your repository to the release branch.
 4. Merge the OneLocBuild PRs to your release branch.
 5. After the release, tell Cristiano to re-target your repository to the `main` branch again.